0a-/DB-Butler/readme.md

 meteor add arch:db-butler
 ```

 DBButler manages your Mongo Collections in Meteor.
-It is basically a library that provides a flexible ORM (Object-relational mapping), hooks and collection schema.
+It is basically a library that provides flexible ORM (Object-relational mapping), hooks, collection schema and better coding convention.

 It is designed in a way that it's flexible for humans to use, the same time can also be seamlessly integrated into <a href="http://archy.io">Archy.io.</a>